evkx/evkx.github.io/content/models/cupra/born/BORN_58/specifications.md

 ---
 title: CUPRA BORN 58 specifications
 linktitle: Specifications
-description: See below for full specifications for CUPRA BORN 58
+description: EVKX.net gives you the full specifications for CUPRA BORN 58.
 weight: 30
 ---
 [![CUPRA BORN 58](https://media.evkx.net/multimedia/models/cupra/born/born_58/main_1_st.jpg)](../)
 EVKX.net seeks to have the most complete specifications for CUPRA BORN 58.
-Click on image above for full article, visit the image gallery for CUPRA BORN 58, visit the chargeinfo for CUPRA BORN 58 with chargecurve, vistid extended range info.
+Click on image above for [full article](../), visit the [image gallery](../gallery/) for high-res images of CUPRA BORN 58, visit the [chargeinfo]( for CUPRA BORN 58 with chargecurve, vistid extended range info.

 ## Performance